pgexporter/pgexporter/doc/man/pgexporter.conf.5.rst

   A comma-separated list of bridge endpoints specified by host:port

 bridge_cache_max_age
-  The number of seconds to keep in cache a Prometheus (bridge) response.
+  The amount of time to keep a Prometheus (metrics) response in cache.
+If this value is specified without units, it is taken as seconds.
+It supports the following units as suffixes: 'S' for seconds (default), 'M' for minutes, 'H' for hours, 'D' for days, and 'W' for weeks.
 If set to zero, the caching will be disabled.
-Can be a string with a suffix, like ``2m`` to indicate 2 minutes.
   Default is ``5m``

 bridge_cache_max_size